-The Story: Adventure in a Red Camper
+The Red Truck Camper

-Free Spirit Adventuring [verb]; to continually seek the the next new paradise, with no plan or exact destination in mind, but rather the experience of the adventure itself, for none other than the thrill of change and discovery of the unknown
+Free Spirit Adventuring [verb]; to continually seek the next new paradise, with no plan or exact destination in mind, but rather the experience of the adventure itself, for none other than the thrill of change and discovery of the unknown

 The feel of being on the edge of discovering something new, living minimalistic for the experience instead of the stuff, this is where “good” is.
 This is the Adventure we seek.